Munavvarh/Ariel_Segmentation_Project/README.md

 ! mkdir -p nni_repo

-! git clone https://github.com/microsoft/nni.git nni_repo/nni          # clone NNI's offical repo to get examples
+clone NNI's offical repo to get examples

+! git clone https://github.com/microsoft/nni.git nni_repo/nni

-! ./ngrok authtoken 2GrWNANhHuh5SQg394e6DSTvdYT_88PY6QjcgoTVbK7x1emu4   #egisterd a ngrok account , then connected to our account using genrated authtoken.
+Registerd a ngrok account , then connected to our account using genrated authtoken.

+! ./ngrok authtoken 2GrWNANhHuh5SQg394e6DSTvdYT_88PY6QjcgoTVbK7x1emu4

 Now, Starting an NNI example on a port bigger than 1024, then start ngrok with the same port.